ucbsoj/15sp-onlinenewspackages/_lessons/week2.md

 layout: page
 title:  "Story Pitches"
 name: "Week 2"
 description: "Groups will pitch their story and presentation ideas.
-The instructors from Advanced VJ will join this class to hear the pitches, and talk about opportunities of how they can be structured and presented as a news package.
-Students should prepare storyboards for next week."
+The instructors from Advanced VJ will join."
 date: 2015-02-02
 next: week3
 previous: week1